compTAG/student-resources/how-tos/onboarding.md

 5. TeamPapers: Our team has authored several papers that we encourage you to read in order to learn more about our work:
     * Searching in the space of persistence diagrams: https://arxiv.org/abs/1812.11257
     * PHT-based reconstruction: https://arxiv.org/abs/1812.11257 and https://arxiv.org/abs/1812.11257
-    * Fast range searching with Delaunay triangulations (by Binhai): https://link.springer.com/article/10.1023/A:1009857410665
+    * Fast randomized point location without preprocessing in two-and three-dimensional Delaunay triangulations (by Binhai and collabs): https://www.sciencedirect.com/science/article/pii/S0925772198000352
     * On the Bootstrap for Persistence Diagrams and Landscapes (by Brittany and collabs): https://arxiv.org/abs/1311.0376
-    * Parallel Geometric Algorithms for Multi-core Computers (by Dave and collabs): Parallel geometric algorithms for multi-core computers
+    * Parallel Geometric Algorithms for Multi-core Computers (by Dave and collabs): https://www.sciencedirect.com/science/article/pii/S0925772110000362